 Defiance's admission standards are competitive.
-Most admitted freshmen generally maintain at least a B average in academic coursework since ninth grade, score above the national average on the ACT, and complete a comprehensive high school academic curriculum.
+Most admitted freshmen generally maintain at least a B average in academic coursework since ninth grade, score above the national average on the ACT, and complete a college preparatory academic curriculum.

 Defiance asks students to submit an official high school transcript that demonstrates academic ability and promise.
 The General Educational Development (GED) tests scores may be substituted for this requirement.